mikefarah/yq/README.md

 ```

 #### Snap notes
-`yq` installs with with [_strict confinement_](https://docs.snapcraft.io/snap-confinement/6233) in snap, this means it doesn't have direct access to root files.
+`yq` installs with [_strict confinement_](https://docs.snapcraft.io/snap-confinement/6233) in snap, this means it doesn't have direct access to root files.
 To read root files you can:

 ```
 sudo cat /etc/myfile | yq r - a.path